 - TMS Therapy treatment sessions are conducted on an outpatient basis at OSU Harding Hospital

-- Each session takes less than an hour.
-Treatments are typically scheduled five days a week for approximately four to six weeks
+- Each session takes less than an hour and are typically scheduled five days a week for approximately four to six weeks

 - Patients are awake and alert during treatment and able to resume normal activities upon leaving therapy